KyleKing/recipes/docs/dessert/chocolate_chip_oatmeal_cookies.md

 * Preheat oven to 375F
 * In a small bowl, combine flour, baking soda, and salt
 * In a large mixing bowl, combine butter and sugars until creamy
-* - Add vanilla extract and milk
+    * Add vanilla extract and milk
-* - Add eggs one at a time beating well
+    * Add eggs one at a time beating well
-* - Beat in flour gradually
+    * Beat in flour gradually
-* - Stir in oats and morsels
+    * Stir in oats and morsels
-* Measure out rounded tbsp of fough on a light colored ungreased baking sheet
+* Measure out rounded tbsp of dough on a light colored ungreased baking sheet
 * Bake 9-11 minutes until golden brown.
 Cool on a wire rack

 ## Notes

 * Pan Cookie Variation: Grease 15 x 10-inch jelly-roll pan.
 Prepare dough as above.
 Spread into pan.
 Bake for 20 to 25 minutes or until golden brown.
 Cool in pan on wire rack.
-Makes 4 dozen bars.
+Makes 4 dozen bars